Sign In

 Subtract terms

-Use the formula for the sum of an arithmetic series.
+Now the formula for the sum of the arithmetic series can be used for n=100.

 Identity Property of Multiplication